PlanB-Network/bitcoin-educational-content/tutorials/wallet/bitbox02/en.md

 ## How to use the BitBox02 Hardware Wallet

-> The following guide was offerted by Parman (https://twitter.com/parman_the),you can tips him here; dandysack84@walletofsatoshi.com - Original source; https://armantheparman.com/bitbox02/

 ### Setting up the BitBox02

 The BitBox02 has a USB-C connection attached to the shell.
 If your computer uses the regular USB port, you’ll have to use the adaptor that comes with the device.